-The best elliptical machines are a great addition to any home gym.
-And when we say great, we mean huge, as these cardio machines can be pretty sizeable, although these days, you can get more compact models.
-The not-so-humble elliptical trainer – or cross trainer as it's also known – is probably the least elegant piece of home gym equipment, but it can be highly effective, especially if you're after a low-impact, full-body workout.
+An elliptical machine is a great addition to any home gym, and when we say great, we mean huge, as these cardio machines can be pretty sizeable.
+The not-so-humble elliptical trainer– or cross trainer as it's also known – is probably the least elegant piece of home gym equipment.
+But, if it’s a gentle full-body workout that you’re after, you can’t go wrong.

 Although ellipticals may not be the cheapest piece of home gym equipment, we’ve included a variety of models to suit all budget types.
-From big brands like NordicTrack and Bowflex, to more affordable options from JTX Fitness and Reebok, these are our pick of the best elliptical machines.
+From big brands like NordicTrack and Bowflex, to more affordable options like JTX Fitness, these are our pick of the best elliptical machines.

 Best elliptical trainers to buy right now